Mudojoe/cop6481_project3/README.md

 DQN make it more appropriate for the requirements imposed on a stock market predictor alogorithm.
 Becasue DQN is based on deep neural networks, in approximating the Q-value function it is better capable to handle the large and continuous state spaces that the stock trading algorithm demands.
-Limitation of traditional Q-learning neccesitated the implementation of a bin solution with a large state_size number
+Limitation of traditional Q-learning neccesitated the implementation of a bin solution with a large state_size number of states as represented by the state_size variable in the StockTrading_Environment class.